-While most suction side pool vacuums are designed to collect medium-sized debris, some models can perform acute cleanup actions — sucking up small debris normally not accessible to pool skimmers.
+While most suction side pool cleaners are designed to collect medium-sized debris, some models can perform acute cleanup actions — sucking up small debris normally not accessible to pool skimmers.
 Once collected, debris is sent through your pool’s filtration system directly.

 Even though this might seem like a lengthy removal process, the suction side pool vacuum has ample suction power.
 Some are designed with wheels, and others feature durable — yet flexible — rubber disks that skim a pool’s surfaces for tough-to-remove materials, such as algae.

-Because suction side pool vacuums are so versatile, movement-wise, they can “climb” your pool’s walls with little delay.
+Because suction side cleaners are so versatile, movement-wise, they can “climb” your pool’s walls with little delay.
 They tend to be affordable, and they’re also cheap to operate and maintain.
 Still, it’s important to remember that your pool’s filtration system still operates alongside the suction side pool vacuum.
 You’ll need to keep the filter clean at all times — and you may find that extra cleaning sessions, here and there, are needed.